Codemod Docs

 - Expand the migration set incrementally.

-- Re-run in --dry-run, review diffs, then apply.
+--dry-run, review diffs, then apply.

 Project Config File (Recommended)